korayyenal/credit-risk-analysis-r/README.md

 2. XGBoost (one of the most popular ML algorithms and is known to yield highly accurate results.)
 3. Adaboost (usually a good classification method in cases with imbalanced data.)

-I apply variable selection using Lasso (L-1) regularization.
 As the evaluation metric, I use the F1 score, which is known to provide robust results for imbalanced datasets.
 Logistic regression is the baseline because it is a simpler algorithm and does not require much time to build compared to other models.
+Within the logistic regression, I apply variable selection using Lasso (L-1) regularization.

 ### Regression
 1. XGBoost